endyApina/endyApina/README.md

 ---------------

-> Engineering is not about typing, it's about thinking.
+> Software Engineering is not about coding, it's about thinking and processes.

 ---------------